The General Book Club

 This book group focuses on the strange, the weird, and the uncanny–stories that seem a bit askew, and look at the world from unusual angles.
 We invite you to leave your usual books behind, and dare to read differently.

 Wander with us … Off the Beaten Path.

 If you have any questions, please contact discussion leader, Kristine Ohman, at 815.756.9568, ext.
 2111, or send her an email at firstname.lastname@example.org

 The following sites list award-winning books in a variety of genres.
 Take a look at your favorites to find the titles that you just shouldn’t miss.

 Our Adult Services department is comprised of books, audio-visual materials, and periodicals.
 Overall, Adult Services houses thousands of items, all of which can be found using our catalog.
-This collection is housed primarily on the main floor, with some items kept on the upper level, accessible by stairs from the main floor.
-Unfortunately, as most of the library was built in 1931, parts of the building are not handicap accessible, including the upper level of the main floor.
+This collection is housed on the main level of the addition and in the Haish Memorial Library building.

 If you ever require assistance with materials on the upper level or elsewhere, do not hesitate to ask either a clerk at the main circulation desk or a librarian at the reference desk.

 The books in our Adult Services department are divided between fiction and non-fiction.
-The library has an entire room devoted to our fiction collection in the southeast section of the main floor.
 Mysteries, bestsellers, and romance novels are all kept up-to-date with attention to what is most popular among our DeKalb area readers.